NASA-PDS/pdsen-corral/README.md

 #### Development or snapshot

-The development or snapshot work is commited and pushed in the *master* branch of the repositories.
+The development or snapshot work is committed and pushed in the *master* branch of the repositories.

 The github actions will publish the release files and update the local reports (changelog, requirements).
 The github action will also trigger the generation of the gh-pages on pdsen-corral to reflect the latest updates.